 We may need to know: How can we protect ourselves and others from any potential hazards?
 What damage to our health might repeated immersion in cold water cause?
 How can we help prevent this becoming an issue?
 What would we do if someone we are paddling with gets really cold or overheats?
 What potential illness or injuries might we need to treat?
-How might we do this?
+How might we do this at sea, with limited landing areas?
 What additional safety equipment might be useful to carry and have access to?
+Do we have an escape plan?
 How will we summon help if it is needed?
 Do we have the equipment we need to look after ourselves and help others during the trip?
 How will we ensure it is accessible when we need it?
+Do we understand the collision regulations and light and sound signals at sea?